elijah-team/congenial-robot/README.md

 GOALS
 ------

-- Less noise
+- Less noise (compose or fx)
-- More verification
+- More verification (lightweight testing - clj may or may not be fine)
   - on the road to correctness
 - Build confidence to reduce procrastination
 -